 Use the H2 database only for trial or training environments.
 It is not recommended to use the default H2 database in production.
 For testing and production environments, always use a secured external storage solution for proper functioning in a clustered environment.
-For more information on setting up an external database, see Setting up MySQL on page 17.
+For more information on setting up an external database, see Setting up MySQL.